 Solovey, Mark, 2014.
 “Una Nueva Politica del Conocimiento: La Propuesta del Senador Fred Harris de una Fundacion Nacional de las Ciencias Sociales,” Revista Anales de la Academia de Ciencias de Cuba 4, 1-12.

-Solovey, Mark, associate editor, 2014, The Oxford Encyclopedia of the History of American Science, Medicine, and Technology, two volumes (New York: Oxford University Press).
+Slotten, Hugh R., editor, with Mark Solovey as one of the associate editors, 2014, The Oxford Encyclopedia of American History Science, Medicine, and Technology, two volumes (New York: Oxford University Press).

-Solovey, Mark, 2014, “The Social Sciences in America, Post-1945,” in Hugh Slotten, ed., Oxford Encyclopedia of the History of American Science, Medicine, and Technology (New York: Oxford University Press).
+Solovey, Mark, 2014, “The Social Sciences in America, Post-1945,” 466-472 in Hugh Slotten, ed., Oxford Encyclopedia of the History of Science, Medicine, and Technology in America (New York: Oxford University Press)

 Solovey, Mark, 2014.
-“Social Science Research Council,” in Hugh Slotten, ed., The Oxford Encyclopedia of the History of American Science, Medicine, and Technology (New York: Oxford University Press).
+“Social Science Research Council,” 463-464 in Hugh Slotten, ed., Oxford Encyclopedia of the History of Science, Medicine, and Technology in America (New York: Oxford University Press).

 Solovey, Mark, 2013hb/2015pb.
 Shaky Foundations: The Politics-Patronage-Social Science Nexus in Cold War America (New Jersey: Rutgers University Press).